Cantem/invoice-tracker/README.md

 After cloning this repository simply run `npm start`.
 It runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

+## Technologies

+React, CSS grid, Responsive Mobile First Design, also used localStorage to store and save data across the session in the browser.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)